LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-configuration-guide.md

 ![](/img/automatic-messages-messaging-11b.png)

-or in-app messaging this can be configured in the SDK.
+or App Messaging this can be configured in the SDK.
 Disabling an automatic message Each automatic message can be disabled, either for all skills, or per skill.
 To disable an automatic message

 1. Go to the Edit Automatic Message window
 2. Change the Active toggle from enabled to disabled